-The Boiled Egg Diet is a popular fad diet that promises fast weight loss.
+The boiled egg diet is a fad diet that promises fast weight loss.

-As its name implies, the diet involves eating several servings of hard-boiled eggs per day, along with other lean proteins, non-starchy vegetables, and low carb fruits.
+As the name implies, the diet involves eating several servings of hard-boiled eggs per day, along with other lean proteins, non-starchy vegetables, and low carbohydrate fruits.

-While some appreciate the structured style of the plan and claim that it can jump-start weight loss, it has also been criticized for being highly restrictive, difficult to follow, and ineffective.
+While some appreciate the structured style of the plan and claim that it can jump-start weight loss, those beliefs don’t hold up to science.
+The diet is highly restrictive, difficult to follow, and generally ineffective.

-This article reviews the Boiled Egg Diet and whether it promotes weight loss.
+This article reviews the boiled egg diet and whether it promotes weight loss and supports your health.

 - Overall score: 1.33